 Things to consider

 - Remember that you will only buy a TV wall mount once.
 If you have spent huge on a big screen, your mount needs to full-articulating, so that you can have the best viewing experience.

 - Check the size details.
 Some TV wall mounts are best suited for larger televisions, while others are ideal for smaller models.
 Just check the size details and recommendations before buying.

 - Consider durability.
 DO NOT buy a cheap mount.
-The last thing you would want is a broken TV, because the mount was incapable of holding its weight.
+The last thing you would want is a broken TV or intrinsically safe tablet, because the mount was incapable of holding its weight.
 Get a mount that’s meant to least.